purs-nix/purs-nix/docs/derivations.md

 NOTE: If the module name contains a `.`, it will require quotation marks around its name (e.g. `modules."Foo.Bar.Main".bundle`)

-There are three different attributes for each module.
+There are four different attributes for each module.

 ### output
 ```